otaviof/vault-handler/README.md

 ### Docker Images

-Docker images can be bound at [Docker-Hub](https://hub.docker.com/r/otaviof/vault-handler).
-And for example, to show the command line help use
+Docker images can be bound at [Docker-Hub][docker-hub].
+And for example, to show help message:

 ``` bash
 docker run --interactive --tty otaviof/vault-handler:latest --help